CePeU/MarkdownToFoundry/README.md

 #### Example:
 An Obsidian callout of this type ">[!secret]+ Some Secret GM Stuff" needs to be made into a secret in Foundry VTT.
-The dirty HTML ouput is somethink like this:
+The dirty HTML ouput is something like this:
 `<div ... data-callout="secret"...> ... </div>`
 For Foundry VTT we need a "section" tag instead of a div tag.
 So we change the tag.